canaknesil/hybrid-fingerprinting-ext/README.md

-# Detecting Stolen Models
+# Hybrid Fingerprinting of Neural Networks

-Source code of the ongoing project of detecting stolen ML models.
+The source code of the experiments of the following paper:

+C. Aknesil, E. Dubrova, N. Lindskog, J. Sternby, and H. Englund, "Hybrid Fingerprinting for Effective Detection of Cloned Neural Networks," Submitted to 2025 IEEE 55th International Symposium on Multiple-Valued Logic (ISMVL).
+2025.